kPatch/gossip-app/README.md

 These hearbeats are sequenced numbers that are incremented locally.

-Processes timeout waiting for other processes' heartbeats and mark the corresponding processes as failed, i.e. *t_timeout* can be 10 seconds - meaning after not hearing a process's heart for 10 we mark it as failed
+Processes timeout waiting for other processes' heartbeats and mark the corresponding processes as failed, i.e. *t_timeout* can be 10 seconds - meaning that after not hearing a process's heart for 10 seconds it is marked as failed

 Every process maintains a table containing entries of neighboring processes and their heartbeats - this table is known as a process's **membership list**.